 Boxes can be any of the approved green or gray colors.
 The text in a box should be white -- with the exceptions of a Cool Gray box should have Black 7 text, and green 7489 and blue 7465 can be used for text on a dark background.
 See Colors | Typography

 Because scale varies, so does padding.
 In general, 1/4 inch for 10-12 point font on an 8.5x11 or 11x17 print piece is recommended.
-Consult your marketing coordinator to help with larger pieces.
+Consult your marketing specialist to help with larger pieces.

 Use only solid colors.
 No gradient.